WDI-SEA/notes/05-node-express/00readme-1/02routes.md

 In this example, we focused on the URL patterns.
 The HTTP verbs will come into play more when we start working with true CRUD functionality.
 For now, everything is a GET request.

+## Lab

+Continue to the next page, or checkout the [express routes calculator](https://github.com/WDI-SEA/express-routes-calc), for labs on express routes.